 People with Upper Cross Syndrome often have headaches, neck pain, shoulder pain, arm pain and upper back pain.
-Besides treating symptoms of pain and tension, treating Upper Cross syndromes can be used to prevent pain, prevent arthritis, prevent disc injuries and improve human performance.
+Besides treating symptoms of pain and tension, treating Upper Cross Syndrome can be used to prevent pain, prevent arthritis, prevent disc injuries and improve human performance.

-People who suffer from Upper Cross Syndrome have:
+People Who Suffer From Upper Cross Syndrome Have:

 - Forward Head Posture – this can be visualized by looking at a person from the side.
 Is their head centered over their body, or is it out in front of them?

 - Forward Rolled Shoulders – the shoulders should be in line with the torso, not pointing out in front of the body

 - Accentuated curvature in their upper back, called “Kyphosis”

 - People with Upper Cross have a hard time putting their hands behind their backs – and it can get so bad, they have a hard time putting on a belt

 Upper Cross Syndrome did not occur over night, gets worse over time, and requires a team effort to correct

 The “Team” Includes

 - Doctor of Chiropractic to evaluate the musculo-skeletal system and treat misaligned joints